Sochi: Industry and agriculture

 The volume of goods shipped in 2016 for medium and large industrial enterprises of the city amounted to 19.4 billion rubles.
 The distribution of energy, gas and water accounted for 11.9 billion rubles, the largest enterprises in the industry are: Adler TPP and Sochinskaya TPP.
 Processing industries accounted for 3.3 billion rubles.
 The volume of shipment of minerals amounted to 76 million rubles, the largest enterprise in the industry is Firma Sochinerud.

 In the manufacturing industry, the overwhelming share of food production enterprises, which account for 92.3% of the production volume.
 Large enterprises: Sochi meat-packing plant, Trout-breeding farm, Primorskaya quail farm, Sochi bakery and Lazarevsky bakery.

 The volume of shipped agricultural products in 2016 amounted to 49.8 million rubles.
 Vegetables, citrus fruits, fruits (including heat-loving crops such as feijoa, medlar, kiwi) and flowers are cultivated by large agricultural enterprises: Verlioka, Voskhod and Pobeda.
 The only producer of poultry meat is the Adler Poultry Factory.
 Five enterprises are engaged in the cultivation and processing of tea: Dagomyschay, Solokhaul tea, Matsesta tea, Khosta tea, Shapsug tea and a number of farmers.

 Education

 There are more than 70 secondary schools in Sochi.

-In addition to branches of well-known metropolitan universities, Sochi has its own higher educational institutions, which are also of federal importance:
+In addition to branches of metropolitan universities, Sochi has its own higher educational institutions, which are also of federal importance: